I welcome the Minister for Finance and Minister for Public Expenditure and Reform, Deputy Donohoe, to the House.

 The emergency measure the Government has brought forward is intended to prevent mass redundancies over a short time.
 In many cases, the period of temporary lay-off, which is not counted as reckonable service, will not make a significant difference to overall redundancy payments.
 I think I am correct in saying that there has been no consultation with employer bodies as well as employee representative bodies on this amendment, which is against the general practice with amendments to employment law.
 I am not, therefore, in a position to accept the amendment.

 Is the amendment being pressed?

-I do not want to delay this legislation, so I am not pressing the amendment.
+I do not want to delay this Bill, so I am not pressing the amendment.
 I am happy to withdraw it.

 I move amendment No. 60: